GilOliveira/schemadotorg/modules/schemadotorg_field_group/README.md

 - Go to the Schema.org properties configuration page.
   (/admin/config/search/schemadotorg/settings/properties)
+- Go to the 'Field group settings' details.
 - Enter the default field groups and field order used to group Schema.org properties as they are added to entity types.
 - Enter the field group label suffix used when creating new field groups.